freenet/web/hugo-site/content/news/eventual-convergence.md

 updates might reach different nodes in different orders, the merging process ensures that, in the end, each node arrives at the same color—demonstrating a consistent and commutative outcome.

-By using **Eventual Convergence**, Freenet sidesteps the traditional difficulties of strong
+By using **Summary-Delta Convergence**, Freenet sidesteps the traditional difficulties of strong
 consistency:

 - **No Need for Heavy Coordination**: Instead of relying on consensus, Freenet nodes independently